-- Maine, Oklahoma and New Hampshire have seen the largest increases in overdose deaths over the last year.
+- Washington, Oregon and Nevada have seen the most significant increases in overdose deaths over the last year.

 - South Dakota, Nebraska and Iowa have the highest rates of overdose deaths.